Best Pedalboard Overall (our favorite)

 - Pedalboard does not include a case

-If your pedalboard doesn’t include a case, you’ll need to check with the manufacturer to see which case would be compatible.
+If your pedalboard doesn’t include a case, you’ll need to check with the manufacturer to see which case would be the best fit.
 Most companies make cases for each board they sell, even if they’re sold separately.
 Most of the major brands, including Pedaltrain and Voodoo Lab, ship their boards with a free case or at least a gig bag.

 Here’s a quick list of brands that typically provide a case or gig bag: